Andrew Probert

 Andrew Probert (born 1946 in Independence, Missouri) is an American artist.
 He is known for his work with the Star Trek franchise, most notably the designs of the USS Enterprise for Star Trek: The Motion Picture and the Enterprise-D for Star Trek: The Next Generation.

 After spending some time in the United States Navy, Probert studied at the Art Center College of Design in Pasadena, California.

 His first film/TV work was on Glen A. Larson's 1978 ABC miniseries Battlestar Galactica, for which he was recommended by artist Ralph McQuarrie.
 For Galactica, Andrew contributed the design for the Cylon Centurions.

 In 1978, he was hired by Robert Abel and Associates to work on Star Trek: The Motion Picture, where he worked as a concept designer/illustrator.
 When Abel's group was replaced, Andrew survived the transition to the group of new effects supervisor Douglas Trumbull.
 Andrew was primarily responsible for designing the human and Vulcan space technology seen in the film, including the refitted starship Enterprise, Space Drydock, Orbital Office Complex, Travel Pod, Work Bee support vehicles, and the Vulcan long range shuttlecraft.
 His concept sketches for the bridge set of the Klingon battlecruiser set the style for all future Klingon ship interiors.

 In 1983, Probert returned to television, working on the pilot episode of Airwolf (1984).
 He designed the external fuselage attachments for the Airwolf helicopter, based on a Bell 222, as well as both versions of the internal Electronic Data Command Center, the show's iconic logotype and wolf insignia, flight suit costumes and other miscellaneous items within Archangel's office.
-He also story-boarded most of the aerial sequences on the show for the 2nd Unit team during the series' run from 1984-1986.
+He also story-boarded most of the aerial sequences on the show for the 2nd Unit team during the series' run from 1984 to 1986.